doughahn/foundrytutorials/docs/source/setting-up.rst

 The sidebar has several tabs.
 You can collapse the sidebar then drag any table out into its own window.
 This is especially useful for combat.

+Bubble
-**Bubble:** The chat tab, where the dice rolling will happen.
+  The chat tab, where the dice rolling will happen.
+Fist
-** Fist:** The combat tracker.
+  The combat tracker.
+Group of People
-**Group of People:** The Actors you can see in the game; your own PC and any minions are here, and can be edited when you click on them.
+  The Actors you can see in the game; your own PC and any minions are here, and can be edited when you click on them.
+The Briefcase
-**The Briefcase:** The game's items.
+  The game's items.
 The GM may put special items here and you can reference them.
+Open Book
-**Open Book:** Journal entries for the scene.
+  Journal entries for the scene.
 You can even create your own.
+Tables
-**Tables:** Randomized tables.
+  Randomized tables.
 You probably don't need to worry about this.
+Music
-**Music:** Music settings.
+  Music settings.
 I don't use music.
+Book
-**Book:** Compendiums.
+  Compendiums.
 These are groups of items or actors that have been shared with you.
 They include spells, feats, actors, items, and macros.
 This is a *great* area to look up spells, conditions, etc.
+Gears
-**Gears:** Player settings.
+  Player settings.
 You can change the UI skin, help solve frame rate issues, and other basic options.
+Arrow
-**Arrow**: Collapses Menu
+  Collapses Menu

 .. raw:: html